grandivory/ffxi-gearswap/README.md

   * The lua will look for a `sets.pet_midcast["Summoning Skill"]` for blood pacts that rely mostly on summoning skill
 * The lua will look for a `sets.pet_midcast.Generic` if no other sets have yet been selected
 * You can define a `mod_pet_midcast(spell, midcast_set)` function to alter anything abou the gear that's been chosen up to this point.

+## Pet Aftercast
+* After a pet uses an ability, by default this lua will re-equip your steady-state set (based on whether you're engaged or idle)
+* You can define a `mod_pet_aftercast(spell, aftercast_set)` function to alter anything about the gear to equip

 ## Status Change
 * If you define `sets.Resting`, it will be equipped when you start resting